anngedeus/Blackout-3D-Audio/README.md

 * Use the left and right arrow keys to move between lanes, you will hear a whooshing sound when this happens
 * Use the down arrow to slide, you will hear a gravel sliding sound; this will come in handy to avoid swinging signs that are creaking
 * Use the up arrow to jump, boing sound, which will help collect coins, shimmer sound
-* There are a total of 3 lives which can be lost anytime you hit a train or sign followed by an umph sound
+* There are a total of 3 lives that can be lost anytime you hit a train or sign followed by an umph sound
 * When all three lives are lost or there are no more coins to earn, the game will end